nedelec/cytosim-2017/tutorials/tutorial3.md

 This will be the rate a which an empty site will be re-populated, leading to a steady-state in which the number of microtubules may vary.

 The mean length of the microtubules is then equal to `growing_speed/catastrophe_rate` at equilibrium.
 Increase (and then decrease) microtubule catastrophe rate, and run the two simulations in turn.
 Describe the events.

 # Step 5 - Impact of cytoplasmic motors

-Reset catastrophe rate to 0.1 and add 2000 motors distributed throughout the cytoplasm:
+Reset catastrophe rate to 0.1 and add 2000 motors distributed at fixed points throughout the cytoplasm:

     set hand dynein
     {